The Balderdash ESL Game is a hilariously entertaining game that students of all ages can play to improve their English skills.

 Tell them it is a real word and that you will write the true definition on your piece of paper.
 Encourage them to be creative and not to worry if they don’t know the true meaning.
 The aim is to create a “believable” definition, not a “true” definition.

-After they have written their definition, have them write their name or team name on the piece of paper with the definition.
+They should write their name or team name on the piece of paper with the definition.
 They then hand it back to you, so you will have a diverse collection of funny definitions along with the true definition that you wrote on your paper.

 Next, you read all of the definitions aloud to the class.
 Tell the students to listen and pick which definition they believe to be the real definition of “collywobbles.”
 Say the definitions in a random order so it makes it less obvious.